Telefonica/opengateway-developers-website/v0/about/glossary.md

 ---
 title: Glossary of Terms
+category:
+  uri: About Open Gateway
+content:
+  excerpt: >-
-excerpt: Reference guide to key terms and concepts used in the Open Gateway API documentation
+    Reference guide to key terms and concepts used in the Open Gateway API documentation
-category: 680a72d37e76400018040958
 ---

 ## Aggregator